benhur07b/benhur07b.github.io/jobs/2025/intern-python-bnhr.md

 #### Working arrangements

 - **Remote-friendly**: you can work from your own location (e.g. home office, co-working space, etc.) with some on-site requirements (e.g. on-site meetings).
-- **Output-based**: we prioritize the quality and timeliness of your outputs rather than require your physical or digital presence at specific times/places.
+- **Output-driven**: we prioritize the quality and timeliness of your outputs over rigid work schedules or requiring your physical or digital presence at specific times/places.
 - **Opportunities for extension**: the internship is scheduled for 10 weeks but based on performance or mutual interest, there may be a possibility for extending the internship or transitioning into a more permanent role.

 #### Qualifications